A variety of Bread is fit in the market. Of which the debate is brown bread better than white bread. So I thought of sharing my views on the same.

-In simple words, it’s a staple food made with flour and water which we use every day.
-Wait, that does not sound right, shouldn’t yeast be a part of this?
+It’s a staple food made with flour and water which we use every day.
+Wait, that does not sound precisedn’t yeast be a part of this?
 Not necessarily!
-A general belief is that bread is yeast proofed, fluffy, loaf-shaped packet we buy from a bakery/supermarket, which is true but partial.

 To clarify, chapatti, paratha, naan, kulcha, pav, and many Indian staples are all forms of bread.
 Are we not using yeast in them?
 Although bread is a vast subject in and of itself, we will focus on the bread we buy off the shelves today.

 Bread: then and now!!

 You know I miss the days when buying bread was a simple task.
 You had only two options, the white bread/pav, and milk bread.

 If you are not from my generation, you might think what the hell is she talking about?
 Just two kinds of bread, how did you survive?
 And today there is a whole shelf dedicated only to bread.

 There is white bread, brown bread, multigrain bread, multigrain with seeds, Focaccia, etc. We will discuss varied types of bread in detail sometime soon.